Flow's Parallel Processing Unit solves one of computing's most fundamental dilemmas - parallel processing.

 • Number of cores in PPU (4, 16, 64, 256, etc.)

-• Number and type of functional units (such as ALUs, FPUs, MUs, GUs, NUs)
+• Type and number of functional units (such as ALUs, FPUs, MUs, GUs, NUs)

 • Size of on-chip memory resources (caches, buffers, scratchpads)

-• Instruction set modifications to complement the CPU’s instruction set extension
+• Instruction set modifications tailored to complement the CPU’s instruction set extensions

-CPU modifications are minimal, involving the integration of the PPU interface into the instruction set and updating the number of CPU cores in order to leverage new levels of performance.
+CPU modifications are minimal, involving the integration of the PPU interface into the instruction set and an update to the number of CPU cores in to unlock new levels of performance.

-Our parametric design allows extensive customization, including the number of PPU cores, the variety and number of functional units, and the size of on-chip memory resources.
-Your performance enhancement scales up with the number of PPU cores.
-A 16-core PPU is ideal for small devices like smart watches; a 64-core PPU fits well in smartphones and PCs; and a 256-core PPU is best suited for high-demand environments like AI, cloud and edge computing servers.
+Our parametric design enables extensive customization, including the number of PPU cores, the variety and number of functional units, and the size of on-chip memory resources.
+Your performance enhancement scales with the number of PPU cores.
+A 16-core PPU is ideal for small devices like smart watches; a 64-core PPU is well-suited for smartphones and PCs; and a 256-core PPU is excels in high-demand environments such as AI, cloud, and edge computing servers.

 PPU enables a new